-- 4.1.1 A recipient of a Port transaction must acknowledge the receipt of that transaction with a Receipt Advice within 1 minute. - 4.1.2 A Receipt Advice must contain the Port Request ID, Give Back Request ID, or Broadcast Technology Transfer Notification Request ID, as applicable. - 4.1.3 Receipt Advices must not be sent in response to a Receipt Advice. - 4.1.4 The LCSP must action the first PN that has successfully passed through the agreed validations of the LCSP's Porting system. - 4.1.5 When a LCSP is considering clause 4.1.4, the LCSP must reject any subsequent PN or Transfer requests received for the same MSN during the period the first PN or Transfer is in progress. - 4.1.6 To enable full auditing of transactions, the sending party must clearly identify itself by way of the CSP ID Code in all transactions defined under these MNP processes. - 4.1.7 Sending parties must ensure all transactions are time and date stamped.
+- 4.1.1 A recipient of a Port transaction must acknowledge the receipt of that transaction with a Receipt Advice. - 4.1.2 The LCSP must action the first PN that has successfully passed through the agreed validations of the LCSP's Porting system. - 4.1.3 In considering clause 4.1.2, any subsequent PN or Transfer request on the same MSN received during the period the first PN or Transfer is in progress, must be rejected. - 4.1.4 Receipt Advices must be sent to the party sending the transaction within one minute of receipt of a Port transaction. - 4.1.5 A Receipt Advice must contain the Port Request ID, Give Back Request ID, or Broadcast Technology Transfer Notification Request ID as applicable. - 4.1.6 Receipt Advices must not be sent in response to a Receipt Advice. - 4.1.7 To enable full auditing of transactions, the sending party must clearly identify itself by way of the CSP ID Code in all transactions defined under these MNP processes. - 4.1.8 Relevant parties must ensure all transactions are time and date stamped.

-NOTE: Refer to Mobile Number Portability IT Specification, Part 1: Transaction Analysis (G573.1) for sending parties and the applicable transactions.
+NOTE: This capability is inherent in the IT solution.
+Also refer to G573.1 Mobile Number Portability IT Specification Part 1: Transaction Analysis.

-- 4.1.8 Transactions received outside Standard Hours of Operation must be completed within the maximum transaction time from the recommencement of Standard Hours of Operation. - 4.1.9 Transactions that have been received in less than the maximum transaction time for that transaction before the end of the Standard Hours of Operation must be completed within the maximum transaction time from the start of the Standard Hours of Operation of the next Business Day.
+- 4.1.9 Transactions received outside Standard Hours of Operation must be completed within the maximum transaction time from the recommencement of Standard Hours of Operation. - 4.1.10 Transactions that have been received in less than the maximum transaction time for that transaction before the end of the Standard Hours of Operation must be completed within the maximum transaction time from the start of the Standard Hours of Operation of the next Business Day.